Make-UpWorkClub/StudyNotes/en-US/notes/📗Cegep 2/English/Literary Device.md

 date: 2025-01-24T15:13:15
 ---

-# Literary Devices
+# Literary Device

 - Like colours in that they characterize the text
-- Not just recognize but also analyze
+- Not just recognized, but also analyzed

 ## Types

+### Diction

+- Denotation vs connotation
+- Double-meaning

 ### Juxtaposition